 Blu-ray extras consist of audio commentary by Norton; a making-of featurette; and deleted scenes.

 PARASITE (2019).
 Foreign-language films are too often marginalized by American audiences, industry insiders and even reviewers, so it says something that writer-director Bong Joon Ho’s Parasite, winner of the Palme d’Or at Cannes (the first Korean film ever to snag this honor), has emerged as an unlikely and across-the-board hit on U.S. soil.
 Its $31 million (and growing) gross places it among the top 10 moneymaking foreign flicks (a list still headed by Crouching Tiger, Hidden Dragon and its staggering $128 million haul).
 The Screen Actors Guild handed it the award for Best Ensemble Cast, the first time that prize has gone to a movie not in the English language.
 It appeared on over 500 critics’ 10 Best lists (including mine), far more than any other film from 2019.
 And now it has become the first picture from South Korea to earn any sort of Academy Award recognition by landing an impressive six nominations, including ones for Best Picture, Best Director, Best Original Screenplay, and Best International Feature Film.
+(Update: It won these four!)
 As with his previous features such as Snowpiercer and The Host, Bong (scripting with Han Jin Won) has created an intense drama laced throughout with scathing commentary.
 Here, it’s the class system that’s dissected, with the focus on the members of the Kim and Park families.
 Struggling to stay afloat, the Kims — father (Bong regular Song Kang Ho), mother (Chang Hyae Jim), son (Choi Woo Shik) and daughter (Park So Dam) — catch a break when one of them starts working for the wealthy Park family (Mom and Dad played by Lee Sun Kyun and Cho Yeo Jeong).
 Before long, the Kims are engineering a scheme in which they all become employees of the Parks.
 To reveal more would be an indefensible crime, but suffice it to say that this absorbing picture grows ever more twisty as it makes its way toward its powerhouse final act.

 Blu-ray extras consist of a Q&A with Bong and theatrical trailers.